florianbuehler/wordle/README.md

 ```shell script
 npm run dev
 ```
-and then navigate to `http://localhost:3000` in your Browser.
+and then navigate to `http://localhost:3000` in your browser.

 To help ensuring some basic formatting and code quality standards, the project has prettier and eslint configured.
 So you can simply use
 ```shell script